FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 aggregated over all SUT output interfaces, while stil being a multiple of Load.

+Consequently, for symmetric bidirectional Traffic Profiles, {::comment}

+    [MB158]: Do we have an authoritative reference where this is defined?
+    If not, please add an definition entry early in the terminology section.

+    [VP159]: Add reference.

+{:/comment}
-Consequently, for symmetric bidirectional Traffic Profiles, the Trial Forwarding Rate value is equal to arithmetic average of [RFC2285] Forwarding Rate values across both output interfaces.
+the Trial Forwarding Rate value is equal to arithmetic average of [RFC2285] Forwarding Rate values across both output interfaces.
+{::comment}

+    [MB160]: Why both?

+    [VP161]: Add explanations to Traffic Profile subsection.

+{:/comment}

 Given that Trial Forwarding Rate is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values